galaxyproject/training-material/topics/imaging/tutorials/hela-screen-analysis/tutorial.md

 # Apply workflow to screen

 Now we want to apply our extracted workflow to a series of images and merge the results.
-For this purpose, we create a new workflow that uses the previously created workflow as a sub-workflow.
+For this purpose, we create another workflow that uses the previously created workflow as a sub-workflow.

 > <hands-on-title>Create screen analysis workflow</hands-on-title>
 >